Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 	**Password**: (MariaDB Password)

-Test by clicking on the test button at the bottom of the dialogue box.
+Use the test button at the bottom of the dialogue box to confirm a correct connection.

 Create landingzone
 -----------

-The simplest way is to use the the directory `SDWH/Landingzone` from the git repository but you can create another directory with the same structure (see user manual).
+The simplest way is to use the the directory `SDWH/Landingzone` from the git repository but you could also create you own empty directory with the same structure (see user manual).

 Adapt paths